Kenya’s military has mastered the use of drones to direct artillery strikes against targets before aerial engagement by armed helicopters.

 The ScanEagle drones are used to detect and monitor the Al-Shabaab movement and support the Kenyan and Somali force’s military operations.

-Kenya is partnering with Turkey’s (TAI) to develop and field a new surveillance drone.
+Kenya is partnering with Turkey (TAI) to develop and field a new surveillance drone.
 The terms of the agreement according to local sources a complete handover of the technologies required to build the drone.
-However, as of today, there are few details regarding the endeavor.
+However, as of today, there are few details regarding the endeavour.

 In early 2020 declassified documents issued in 2018 revealed the US had planned 12 construction projects in Djibouti, Kenya and Niger.

 The US has asked the Kenyan government for permission to relocate armed drones there in support of operations against Al Shabaab in Kenya and Somalia, but it remains unclear if the Kenyan government is giving permission to do so.